20 FAQs people ask about sickness issues and SSP

 In the past, it was possible to recover some statutory sick pay if you had a high proportion of employees away sick at the same time, under the Percentage Threshold Scheme.

-This scheme was abolished from April 2014 and is being replaced with the Health and Work Service which will offer health and work advice to employers, employees and GPs via a dedicated phone line and website.
+This scheme was abolished from April 2014 and has been replaced with the Health and Work Service which offers health and work advice to employers, employees and GPs via a dedicated phone line and website.
 It will also offer health assessments by an occupational health professional once an employee reaches, or is expected to reach, four weeks' of sickness absence.
 Referral will normally be by the employee's GP.
 The aim of the assessment is to draw up a plan to enable the employee to return to work.

-It is expected that there will be a tax exemption of £500 for treatments recommended by the Health and Work Service.
+There is a tax exemption of £500 for treatments recommended by the Health and Work Service or by any employer-provided occupational healthcare service.

 SSP is payable after four or more consecutive days of sickness (including weekends and holidays), providing that the employee is too ill to be capable of doing their work.